AydenHocking/HTML-CSS/Blog_API_Project/README.md

 # Blog API Project
-#This project is a fully functional blogging application that integrates with a JSON server to provide features for viewing, creating, updating, and deleting blog posts.
+This project is a fully functional blogging application that integrates with a JSON server to provide features for viewing, creating, updating, and deleting blog posts.
 The app is built with a focus on frontend and backend integration, user interaction, and error handling.
-Features include Landing Page, New Blog Creation, Blog Details, Edit BLog, Error Handling.
+Features include Landing Page, New Blog Creation, Blog Details, Edit Blogs, Error Handling.
 ---

 ## Frontend